-Covering an area of 5,919 square kilometres, taking in some of the richest and most productive agriculture farming and grazing lands in NSW.
-Parkes Shire is renown for our stunning natural beauty, our unique diversity of economy with a welcoming and friendly community.
+Covering an area of 5,919 square kilometres and taking in some of the richest and most productive farming and grazing land in NSW, Parkes Shire is renowned for our stunning natural beauty and friendly and welcoming community.

-Just over 14,453' people call Parkes Shire home, with more than twothirds of our population living in the town of Parkes, which services as the administrative, commercial and services hub of the local government area.
+Just over 14,453' people call Parkes Shire home, with more than two-thirds of our population living in the town of Parkes, which services as the administrative, commercial and services hub of the local government area.
 Villages are located at Peak Hill, Trundle, Tullamore, Alectown, Bogan Gate and Cookamidgera.

 Just over 13 per cent of the Parkes Shire's population identify as Aboriginal or Torres Strait Islander2, significantly higher than the respective state and national averages of 3.4 per and 3.2 per cent.
-Parkes Shire is part of the Wiradjuri nation - the largest Aboriginal territory at the time of European settlement.
-Parkes Shire Council acknowledges the Wiradjuri poeple who are the Traditional Custodians of the Land and pays respect to the Elders both past and present of the Wiradjuri nation.
+Parkes Shire is located on the lands of the Bogan River people of the Wiradjuri nation - the largest Aboriginal territory at the time of European settlement - and continues to be the home of many Wiradjuri people, as well as those from other nations.

 Parkes Shire also supports the surrounding region with health and education services through Lachlan Health Service, Western TAFE and Country Universities Centre.
-Including various public and private schools, preschools and family day care services.
+Including as well various public and private schools, preschools and family day care services.
 Parkes Shire has modern health services, with a recently redeveloped hospital and strong network of local General Practitioners and is located within an hour's drive of other major hospital and health service providers at Dubbo and Orange.